3rd Light Cavalry Lancers Regiment of the Imperial Guard (Lithuanian): Organisation

 At the start of the Russian campaign in 1812, the Grande Armée was enthusiastically received by the Lithuanian population, so Napoleon decided to take advantage of the situation.
 On 5 July 1812, he decreed the formation of the 3rd regiment of lancers integrated into the Imperial Guard, with a theoretical strength of 1,218 men divided into five squadrons.
 Two squadrons were then formed in Warsaw with Lithuanian nobles.
 General Jan Konopka, Major of the Polish 1st Guards Lancers, took command of the corps, assisted by Majors Tanski and Chlusowicz.
 The volunteers must obtain the uniform, the horse and the necessary equipment at their own expense: the decree fixes the size of the horses between 4 feet 6 inches and 4 feet 9 inches, and the pay is the same as that of the 2nd Light Cavalry Lancers Regiment of the Imperial Guard.

 Disaster at Slonim

 In 1812 began the Russian campaign in which the regiment took part.
 In October, General Konopka received the order in Grodno to lead his two squadrons to Minsk and decided on the way to stop at the village of Slonim.
 The lancers were confined there for several days, despite the remarks of Colonel-Major Casimir Tanski who was sent back to Grodno by Konopka.
-On October 19, the night following its departure, the 3rd Lancers was attacked by surprise by General Czaplicz's Russian soldiers, belonging to Admiral Pavel Chichagov's army corps.
+On October 19, the night following its departure, the 3rd Lancers were ambushed by General Czaplicz's Russian soldiers, belonging to Admiral Pavel Chichagov's army corps.
 General Konopka, wounded, was taken prisoner with 55 officers and non-commissioned officers, 5 trumpets and 186 light horses, the others being killed or wounded.
 The lancers also lost the papers and accounts of the corps as well as important equipment.
+Only Captain Ambroży Mikołaj Skarżyński's squadron survived the ambush.